-- I. Paragraphs I IX from Public Health Emergency Order No. 2020-004 are incorporated herein, addressing the various Navajo Nation (Nation) authorities related to the current COVID-19 Public Health Emergency as well as escalating incidents and community spread of COVID-19 on the Nation. - A Stay at Home (Shelter in Place) Order had been in effect for all residents of the Nation, II. requiring individuals to limit their movement within and outside of their immediate communities and to limit contact with individuals who are not in their immediate household.
+- I. Paragraphs I IX from Public Health Emergency Order No. 2020-004 are incorporated herein, addressing the various Navajo Nation (Nation) authorities related to the current COVID-19 Public Health Emergency as well as escalating incidents and community spread of COVID-19 on the Nation. - II.
+A Stay at Home (Shelter in Place) Order had been in effect for all residents of the Nation, requiring individuals to limit their movement within and outside of their immediate communities and to limit contact with individuals who are not in their immediate household.
 (Public Health Emergency Orders No. 2020-003 (March 20, 2020) and No. 2020-004 (March 29, 2020)).
 Under that Order, individuals could leave their place of residence only to perform "Essential Activities" which primarily include activities and tasks essential to health, safety, and welfare.
 That Order also advised that public gatherings in excess of five (5) people should be avoided.
-The Nation was under a "Safer on the Navajo Nation" Public Health Emergency Order No. 2020-014 (October 16, 2020), under which individuals were encouraged to exercise personal responsibility but were not ordered to stay home.
+The Nation later was under a "Safer on the Navajo Nation" Public Health Emergency Order No. 2020-014 (October 16, 2020), under which individuals were encouraged to exercise personal responsibility but were not ordered to stay home.
+Individuals on the Navajo Nation played an important role in slowing the spread of COVID-19 on the Nation by exercising caution when engaging in public activities and by practicing everyday preventive actions, including wearing masks in public, practicing social (physical) distancing, disinfecting high-touch surfaces, avoiding unnecessary travel, avoiding unnecessary public gatherings, and washing hands for a minimum of 20 seconds.
+Individuals can slow the spread on the Navajo Nation again by practicing preventive measures and staying safe, staying local, and staying on the Nation.
 Due to an increase in cases on and around the Navajo Nation, a Stay at Home (Shelter in Place) Order was reissued on November 13, 2020 for a period of at least three (3) weeks, or until December 6, 2020.
 Another Stay at Home (Shelter in Place) Order was issued on December 3, 2020 for another three (3) weeks, until December 28, 2020.
 On December 24, 2020, another Stay at Home (Shelter in Place) Order was issued for another two weeks, until January 11, 2021.
-On January 7, 2021, another Stay at Home (Shelter in Place) Order was issued for another two (2) weeks, until January 25, 2021.
-The Nation continues to be in red status pursuant to Public Health Emergency Order No. 2020-29 (November 13, 2020).
-Individuals on the Navajo Nation played an important role in slowing the spread of COVID-19 on the Nation by exercising caution when engaging in public activities and by practicing everyday preventive actions, including wearing masks in public, practicing social (physical) distancing, disinfecting hightouch surfaces, avoiding unnecessary travel, avoiding unnecessary public gatherings, and washing hands for a minimum of 20 seconds.
-Individuals can continue to slow the spread on the Navajo Nation by practicing preventive measures and staying safe, staying local, and staying on the Nation. - III.
-The Navajo Nation recently experienced an alarming rise in positive COVID-19 cases and uncontrolled spread in several communities across the Navajo Nation.
-These cluster cases were a direct result of family gatherings and off-Reservation travel.
-They also have led to an outbreak and a second surge in cases on the Navajo Nation.
-Some states, including states surrounding the Nation, recently experienced a record high number of cases.
-These circumstances have the potential to overwhelm the health care system on the Navajo Nation if not mitigated immediately.
-As a preventive measure, a Stay at Home (Shelter in Place) Order is warranted.
+The Nation continues to be in red status pursuant to Public Health Emergency Order No. 2020-29 (November 13, 2020). - III.
+The Navajo Nation is experiencing a continued alarming rise in positive COVID-19 cases and uncontrolled spread in multiple communities across the Navajo Nation.
+These cluster cases are a direct result of family gatherings and off-Reservation travel.
+They also have led to an outbreak and a worsening of the second surge in cases on the Navajo Nation.
+Cases in surrounding states and across the country have been on an upward trajectory for the last three to four months, and there is uncontrolled spread in nearly every state.
+Some states, including states surrounding the Nation, are experiencing a record high number of cases.
+These circumstances are overwhelming the health care system on and around the Navajo Nation, and must be mitigated immediately.